Dilipjp/recipe/README.md

 # Getting Started with Kitchen-Magic App

-This project was developed with ReactJa, MongoDB.
+This project was developed with ReactJs, MongoDB.

 ## Available Scripts